dwavesystems/minorminer/readme.md

 #### Library Usage

-C++11 programs should be able to use this as a header only library.
+C++11 programs should be able to use this as a header-only library.
 If your project is using CMake this library can be used fairly simply; if you have checked out this repo as `externals/minorminer` in your project you would need to add the following lines to your `CMakeLists.txt`

 ```CMake
 set(MINORMINER_BUILD_TESTS OFF)